lconcia/life_sciences_ml_at_tacc/docs/section3/Build_Your_Own_CNN.rst

 .. code-block:: python-console

-    Test Accuracy: 40.66%
+    Test Accuracy: 34.52%
-    Test Loss: 1.1422
+    Test Loss: 1.1921

-Our model achieves a test accuracy of 40.66% and a test loss of 1.1422.
+Our model correctly classifies the test images about 35% of the time, and our loss is still quite high.
 While these numbers provide a snapshot of performance, they don't tell the whole story.
 Let's dig deeper with a confusion matrix.

 Visualize Predictions with a Confusion Matrix